sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 > [!IMPORTANT]
 > Before logging off, Start a new terminal to SSH in to test

-#### Open new terminal (without closing the current session)
+### :arrow_right_hook: Open new terminal (without closing the current session)

 Log-in server as usual without the need to specify port info:

 ![image](https://drive.google.com/uc?export=view&id=15RGq_uH_yiBnISAQmnYGUTnaFtz-9Vjj)

-### Fail2ban

-#### Install Fail2ban
+### :arrow_right_hook: Install Fail2ban
 ```
 sudo apt-get update
 sudo apt-get install fail2ban -y
 ```

-#### Check Fail2ban status
+### :arrow_right_hook: Check Fail2ban status
 ```
 sudo /etc/init.d/fail2ban status
 ```

 ![image](https://drive.google.com/uc?export=view&id=15RRASwdVI7NcwkFTTUT34pRiXfYjDKP5)

-#### Create new jail.local
+### :arrow_right_hook: Create new jail.local file
+```
+sudo touch /etc/fail2ban/jail.local
+```

 > [!NOTE]
 > Every .conf file can be overridden with a file named .local.
 The .conf file is read first, then .local, with later settings overriding earlier ones.
 Thus, a .local file doesn't have to include everything in the corresponding .conf file, only those settings that you wish to override.
 Modifications should take place in the .local and not in the .conf.
 This avoids merging problems when upgrading.

-#### Create new jail.local file
-```
-sudo touch /etc/fail2ban/jail.local
-```

-#### Edit the file:
+### :arrow_right_hook: Edit the file:
 ```
 sudo nano /etc/fail2ban/jail.local
 ```